Predicting co-segregation in alloys with solute-solute interactions: Results

 Moreover, the DS spectral predictive curves for ternary systems correspond to limiting scenarios in which heteroatomic interactions reach their maximum influence.
 As such, the prediction curves derived from ternary DS spectra represent the extreme GB segregation states of Al and Gd in the Mg-(Al, Gd) system.
-This interpretation is supported by the close agreement between the ternary prediction curves (solid red) and the highest GB solute concentrations obtained from hybrid MD/MC simulations shown in Fig. \ref{Fig3}(d) and (e).
+This interpretation is supported by the close agreement between the ternary prediction curves (solid red) and the highest GB solute concentrations obtained from hybrid MD/MC simulations shown in Fig. \ref{Fig4}(d) and (e).
+Additionally, the monotonic increase in Gd enrichment at GBs with increasing Al concentration supports the hypothesis that a higher concentration of the partner solute enhances the segregation of the solute of interest.
 Importantly, all other sampled data points fall between the binary and ternary DS prediction curves, confirming that these curves define the lower and upper bounds of segregation behavior in the Mg-(Al,Gd) ternary system.
 This consistency among the segregation spectra, the corresponding predictions, and the sampled data demonstrates that the extended DS segregation framework provides a robust and predictive approach for capturing solute co-segregation behavior in Mg-based alloys, owing to its explicit treatment of solute-solute interactions.